 Dissertation Enrollment and Credit

-A Ph.D./Ed.D. student may begin enrolling in a dissertation course during the term following completion of required course work as specified by the Ph.D./Ed.D. program.
-The number of dissertation credit hours students enroll in must reflect the amount of work being done on the dissertation that semester.
+A Ph.D./Ed.D. student may typically begin enrolling in a dissertation course during the term following completion of required course work as specified by the Ph.D./Ed.D. program.
+The number of dissertation credit hours students enroll in must reflect the amount of work accomplished on the dissertation that semester.
 It is the responsibility of the committee chair to ensure that students are making adequate progress toward their degree throughout the dissertation process.
 Once the student advances to candidacy, the student must continue to enroll in at least one hour of dissertation course credit each fall and spring semester (and summer, if receiving dissertation supervision and/or using university resources) until the dissertation has been completed, defended, submitted, and approved by The Graduate College.
 The minimum number of hours of required dissertation credit varies by Ph.D./Ed.D. program.
 Dissertation projects are by definition original and individualized projects.
 As such, depending on the topic, methodology, and other factors, some projects may take longer than others to complete.
 If the dissertation requires work beyond the minimum number of dissertation credits needed for the degree, the student may enroll in additional dissertation credits at the committee chair's discretion.

 The only grades assigned for dissertation courses are PR (progress), CR (credit), W (withdrew), and F (failing).
 If acceptable progress is not being made in a dissertation course, the instructor may issue a grade of F. If the student is making acceptable progress, a grade of PR is assigned until the dissertation is completed.
 Dissertation credit (“CR”) will be awarded only after the dissertation has been approved by The Graduate College and released to Alkek Library.

 A student must be registered for a dissertation course during the term or Summer I (during the summer, the dissertation course runs ten weeks for both sessions) in which the degree will be conferred.